Lessons Learned From the First Year of the Defend Trade Secrets Act

+Her practice also includes trade secrets counseling and investigations on joint ventures, third-party vendor relationships, and emerging technology to help minimize the risk to companies.
+Bloomberg recently quoted Cathy regarding the risk on joint ventures.
 Cathy has significant experience in actions arising from the Defend Trade Secrets Act (DTSA), which created the first federal civil misappropriation of trade secrets claim in May 2016.
 Cathy has helped shape DTSA law on behalf of her clients through her involvement in some of the earliest DTSA litigation.
 Many of her trade secrets cases involve parallel criminal proceedings.
-For her achievements, Legal 500 recognized Cathy as a "Next Generation Lawyer" in trade secrets.
+For her achievements, Legal 500 recognized Cathy as a "Next Generation Partner" in trade secrets in 2019 and 2020.
+The National Asian Pacific American Bar Association also recently honored Cathy as a 2019 Best Lawyer Under 40.
+This annual list recognizes individuals within the APA community who have achieved prominence or distinction in their field and demonstrated a strong commitment to APA community or civic affairs.

 Cathy is an editor and contributing author of Orrick's trade secrets blog, Trade Secrets Watch, and regularly speaks and writes about trade secrets litigation.
 Cathy currently serves as the Co-Vice Chair of the Trade Secrets Interest Group of the California Lawyers Association's (formerly of the California State Bar) Intellectual Property Section.

 Cathy currently serves as the Hiring Partner for the San Francisco office.
 In addition, she is very involved in diversity and inclusion initiatives.
-She is Co-Chair of the Asian American Bar Association's Judiciary Committee and is also active in the California Minority Counsel Program.
-Cathy also co-leads the Firm's Asian American Affinity Group.
+Orrick selected Cathy to serve as the firm's 2020 Fellow for the Leadership Council on Legal Diversity and as a firm ambassador for an innovative diversity and inclusion initiative called Move the Needle.
+She served as the Co-Chair of the Asian American Bar Association's Judiciary Committee from 2016-2019 and continues to serve on the Judiciary Committee.
+Cathy also co-led the Firm's Asian Pacific Attorneys Affinity Group for over three years and is an active participant in the Affinity Group.